gaumarjos/FotoPDF/README.md

 ## To do
 ### Oversaturated colors when the PDF is opened with MacOS Preview
 I'm using reportlab to generate the pdf.
-Sometimes, the iamges of the pdf that is generated have saturated colors when opened with MacOS Preview.
-When opened with, say, Google Chrome, they're just fine.
+Sometimes, the images of the pdf that is generated have saturated colors when opened with MacOS Preview.

+They are fine when looked in the Finder thumbnail or opened with other SW like, say, Google Chrome.
+It's clearly a MacOS Preview limitation but unfortunately that's the viewer most photoeditors use.

 I tried with images in color space RGB and two different colour profiles:
 - sRGB: images are oversaturated
 - AdobeRGB1998: images are treated fine

 I could not find a way to solve this in reportlab.
 Also interesting: if I open the file gerenated with Reportlab with MacOS Preview and export it as pdf, all colours are "fixed".

+I also tried using pypdf2 to open, parse page by page and resave the document but it has no effect.

 ### Cannot build the app with pyinstaller [link](https://stackoverflow.com/questions/67057304/pyinstaller-on-macos-bigsur-cannot-build-basic-pyqt5-app)
 The app can be built with py2app.
 However, the size of the resulting app is way more than what it could be.